bilbosz/Wyrwyk/README.md

 ## Theory

-According to Wikipedia implicit curve is a curve in a plane defined by an a relation of the form R(x, y) = 0, where R is a function of two coordinate variables.
+Implicit curve is a curve in a plane defined by a relation of the form R(x, y) = 0, where R is a function of two coordinate variables.

 ### Example

 We want to show the graph y * y + x * x = 1.

-We rearrange the equation a bit so that it has the form R (x, y) == 0.
+We rearrange the equation a bit so that it has the form R (x, y) = 0.

 y * y + x * x - 1 = 0